pvh513/vectorhash/README.md

 [MurmurHash3](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp)
 written by Austin Appleby (for the finalization mix and some support routines).

-The algorithm can produce 32-, 64-, 128-, 256-, 512-, or 1024-bit checksums.
-It
-has been extensively tested against SMHasher written by ZhuReini Urban and all versions pass all the tests using commit 83fd13bc of SMHasher, except for the speed test.
+The algorithm can produce checksums for many different widths.
+It has been extensively tested against SMHasher written by ZhuReini Urban for all the widths listed below.
+The code passes all the tests using commit 83fd13bc of SMHasher, except for the speed test.
 The latter fails because it measures the speed for hashing very small keys, which is not what the algorithm is designed for as was already explained above.
 The test harness can be found [in this repository](https://github.com/rurban/smhasher).
 The output of the test runs is
 here:
 [32bit](https://gitlab-as.oma.be/-/project/876/uploads/fbe63bb0ce514750edb41e084e539756/test_results_b47ad78c_32bit.txt),